Ding Junhui: Third UK Championship (2019/2020)

-Fall from the top 16 (2021)
+Fall from the top 16 and return (2021–present)

 Ding's best performances during the 2020–21 season were reaching the quarter-finals of four ranking tournaments as well as the quarter-finals of the Champion of Champions.
 His season ended with a 9–10 loss to Stuart Bingham in the first round of the 2021 World Snooker Championship.
 By late 2021, he had won just one ranking event in the previous four years, had missed many tournaments through choice or circumstance, and had struggled to practice while spending long stretches of time in China during the COVID-19 pandemic.
 After he lost 3–6 to world number 55 Sam Craigie in the last 64 of the 2021 UK Championship, he fell out of the top 16 in the world rankings, meaning that he did not qualify for the Masters for the first time since he was 18 years old in 2006.
 Speaking on BBC Two after Ding's loss to Craigie, seven-time world champion Stephen Hendry expressed concern about Ding's future in the sport: "I don't know what has happened to Ding.
 I don't know whether we have seen the best of him.
 He looks like he doesn't really care that much anymore...
 Any pressure balls he does not look like getting anymore.
 I don't know where Ding goes from here."
 After Ding lost 3–4 to world number 65 Zhang Anda in the qualifying round of the Scottish Open, pundit Alan McManus echoed Hendry's concerns, stating that Ding had "big problems to fix."
 In January 2022, Ding was ranked 30th in the world, was 68th on the one-year ranking list, and had fallen to become China's fourth-ranked player, behind Zhao Xintong, Yan Bingtao, and Zhou Yuelong.